ElenaSH24/Tableau_definitions/README.md

       cd c:\temp
       merge_pdf_sh24 -o "Month 2023" merge_areas.txt

-The last version of the definitions.csv should be in c:\temp
+The last version of the definitions.csv and the merge_areas.txt should be stored in c:\temp for the process to work.